 The Future Looks Bright For Devils Mackenzie BlackwoodPosted: Updated:

-Binghamton, N.Y. - It's moments that matter in life right?
-Sometimes small, sometimes big, sometimes several moments that all come together as one.
-For New Jersey Devils goalie Mackenzie Blackwood, those moments all came to light in December of 2018.
-Not behind close doors, although the process to getting to the big moment wasn't so advertised, even if advertised at all.
+Binghamton, N.Y. - It's moments that matter in life, right?
+Sometimes they're small, sometimes they're big, sometimes several moments that all come together as one.
+For New Jersey Devils goalie Mackenzie Blackwood, that happened in December of 2018.

-On Monday, December 17 the twenty-two year old received the call all AHL players dream about.
-The call that allows all of their years of hard work, dedication and sacrifice to finally all come together.
-But once that call comes and that call goes, it’s all business.
+On Monday, December 17 the 22-year-old received the call all AHL players dream about, the call that allows all of their years of hard work, dedication and sacrifice to finally all come together.
+But once it's over, it’s all business.

-That cold December Monday morning was when Blackwood received the call to the big club.
+That cold December Monday morning was when Blackwood was called up to the big club.
 With NHL veteran goalie Cory Schneider put back on the injured reserve after an abdominal strain and Keith Kinkaid having a less than stellar season, Blackwoods chances of making his NHL debut were more than hopeful.
-Less than twenty-four hours after receiving that phone call, that hope became a reality for the Thunder Bay, Canadian native.
+Less than 24 hours after receiving that phone call, that hope became a reality for the Thunder Bay, Canadian native.
 The young goalie clocked 20 minutes of relief in the Devils game against Toronto.

 Now, what came after that?
 Well, the rest is history.
-Literally making history on a team that has been struggling with consistent goal tending this season, the rookie showed some glimpses of hope.
-Recording back-to-back shut outs on December 29 and December 30 Blackwood became the first Devils rookie goaltender to ever post back-to-back shutouts.
+The rookie literally made history, on a team that has been struggling with consistent goal tending this season, Blackwood showed some glimpses of hope.
+Recording back-to-back shut outs on December 29 and December 30, Blackwood became the first Devils rookie goaltender to ever post back-to-back shutouts.
 But, wait, Hall of Famer Martin Brodeur had to have done that?
 In his four rookie games with the Devils, he never did.
 Blackwood was the very first.